nmonteleone1/SENSE-spaces-webapp-csit321/README.md

   - Click and drag to move the object in the 3D space
   - Scroll while hovering on a selected object to rotate the object
   - Left click off the object to 'deselect' it

+---

+## Installation Instructions:
+Clone the repository by running `git clone git@github.com:nmonteleone1/SENSE-spaces-webapp-csit321.git`

+Open the `index.html` file in your IDE / editor of choice.

+Start a local webserver and navigate to it in your browser.